Robust discrete choice models with t-distributed kernel errors: Related work

 In this paper, we address the first limitation of existing MNR models (i.e. generic heavy-tailedness) by formulating a generalised MNR (Gen-MNR) model with alternative-specific DOF parameters.
 To that end, we adopt the non-elliptical contoured t-distribution \citep{jiang2016robust} as kernel error distribution.
-To tackle the second limitation (i.e. computationally-expensive estimation), we devise gradient-free Bayesian estimation approaches for both the MNR and the Gen-MNR models.
+To address the second limitation (i.e. computationally-expensive estimation), we devise gradient-free Bayesian estimation approaches for both the MNR and the Gen-MNR models.
 In the construction of the Bayesian estimation approaches, we exploit the hierarchical normal mixture representation of the t-distribution.
-To bypass complex likelihood computations in the estimation of the MNR and the Gen-MNR models, we employ a combination of Bayesian data augmentation techniques used in the estimation of MNP models \citep{albert1993bayesian,mcculloch1994exact} as well as of non-multinomial robit models \citep{ding2014bayesian,jiang2016robust}.
-Bayesian estimation also facilitates accommodating flexible semi-parametric representations of unobserved preference heterogeneity \citep{krueger2020dirichlet}.
+To circumvent complex likelihood computations in the estimation of the MNR and the Gen-MNR models, we employ a combination of Bayesian data augmentation techniques used in the estimation of MNP models \citep{albert1993bayesian,mcculloch1994exact} as well as of non-multinomial robit models \citep{ding2014bayesian,jiang2016robust}.
+Bayesian estimation also facilitates potential hierarchical model extensions.

-We first use simulated data to investigate the properties of the proposed models and their estimation methods in terms of parameter recovery and elasticity estimates.
-Subsequently, we compare MNP, MNR and Gen-MNR in a case study on transport mode choice behaviour using revealed preference data from London, UK.
-In the real data application, we contrast willingness to pay and elasticity estimates as well as in-sample fit and out-of-sample predictive accuracy of the three models.

-The remainder of the paper is organised, as follows: First, we present the mathematical formulations of the MNP, MNR and Gen-MNR models (Section \ref{sec:form}).
-Then, we outline the estimation approaches and succinctly discuss the adopted data augmentation techniques (Section \ref{sec:infer}).
-In Sections \ref{sec:sim} and \ref{sec:case}, we present the simulation and case studies, respectively.
-Finally, we conclude and identify avenues for future research (Section \ref{sec:conc}).